darraghmonaghan/stockflarepage/README.md

 Introduction:

-A front-end challenge completed for Stockflare, it required rendering the information for any given stock / equity, as received from the Stockflare API
+A front-end challenge completed for Stockflare, it required rendering the information for any given stock / equity, as received from the Stockflare API.
+A further write up, covering the overall design, technical architecture, as well as an outline of problems encountered and feedback on the Stockflare product has been provided - Stockflare_Writeup.pdf

 Technologies: